The sustainable production of energy, food, chemicals and materials is a major challenge for us today and for future generations.

 Degree structure and studies

-The Master's Programme in Biorefineries is a two-year programme that is delivered as distance learning.
-In addition to virtual instruction, the programme includes a couple of contact teaching days (seminars, laboratory work etc.) per academic year on the Lappeenranta campus.
+The Master's Programme in Biorefineries is a two-year, distance learning programme.
+In addition to virtual instruction, the programme includes a few of contact teaching days (seminars, laboratory work, etc.) each academic year on the Lappeenranta campus.

 The programme leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

 The programme includes core, specialisation, minor and elective studies.